ttpaik/EC327_Project/README.md

 # EC327_Project

-AFK TAP-IT game
+Gomoku Game

 Description:
-Classic game of Gomuku and Othello played between two people.
+Classic game of Gomuku played between two people.
 First player to connect five in a row wins!

 How to run: